sampoder/climatator/journal/_posts/2015-07-11-announcing-pixyll-version-2.md

+---
+layout:     post
-# Creating a SMART Goal
+title:      Creating a goal
+date:       2020-09-03

-Here's the goal for the personal project.
+summary:    Using the SMART acronym, I create a more specific goal for the project.
+---

 **Specific:** I will be creating a cinematic expirence that is contained to a room.
 The room will have a TV at the front, a chair in the middle and props surronding the chair.
 The TV will be playing a video, the props will be controlled via electronics and will be in sync with the video displayed.